PSPDFKit/Cordova-Android/README.md

 The [PSPDFKit SDK](https://pspdfkit.com/pdf-sdk/) is a framework that allows you to view, annotate, sign, and fill PDF forms on iOS, Android, Windows, macOS, and Web.
 [PSPDFKit Instant](https://pspdfkit.com/instant/) adds real-time collaboration features to seamlessly share, edit, and annotate PDF documents.

 PSPDFKit comes with open source wrappers for Cordova on both [iOS](https://pspdfkit.com/guides/ios/current/other-languages/apache-cordova-phonegap/) and [Android](https://pspdfkit.com/guides/android/current/other-languages/apache-cordova-phonegap/).
-These wrappers also work for being used with the [Ionic](https://ionicframework.com/).
+These wrappers also work for being used with the [Ionic](https://ionicframework.com/) framework.

 This plugin defines a global `PSPDFKit` object, which provides an API for viewing PDF documents with PSPDFKit for Android.